mochacinno-dev/Graphica/docs/getting-started/installation.md

 python test.py
 ```

-If a window appears with the text "Graphica works!", you're all set! 🎉
+If a window appears with the text "CocoaGUI works!", you're all set! 🎉

 ## Troubleshooting